AppSecure-nrw/security-belts/green/test-of-container-images-regarding-known-vulnerabilities.md

 ## Benefits

 - Known vulnerabilities in used containers are found and can be fixed.
--  The developed software is not vulnerable to well established attacks.
+- The system is not vulnerable to well known attacks in middle-ware it relies on.

 ## Assessment